green-coder/minimallist/doc/model_builder.md

 ### And / Or

-Data model used for validation using conjunction or disjunctions of other logical predicates.
+Data model used for validation using conjunctions or disjunctions of other logical predicates.

 ```clojure